Lakhan-Nad/Improved_DHKE_NIS/README.md

 ## solution we propose and how do we solve it?
 we are inspired by a research paper in which they introduce to shift all the computation that is possible at the server side,actually shifted to the server even if there are slight pre-requisites and space consumption.
 how do we apply it ?
-there is alice: client
+there is alice: client.
-there is bob: server
+there is bob: server.

 ## client side:
 state: